Malobika8/All-In-One/Java-BackToBasics/Multi-Threading/README.md

   Example: String, Wrapper classes

 Race conditions can be avoided by ensuring proper synchronization, using lock mechanisms, atomic variables, concurrent collections, or by designing immutable objects.

+## Deadlock

+Two or more threads are permanently blocked because each is waiting for a resource held by another.